Move with confidence with Armishaws - get a fast, free quote...

-The South West’s leading removals company, all Armishaws bespoke packages include;
+The South West’s leading removals company, for worry-free moves.

-If you’re a family on the move, you can see the latest Torquay Ofsted scores HERE
+Schools – You can see the latest Torquay Ofsted scores

-The crown of the English Riviera, Torquay lies close to the A380.
-It’s approximately 31 minutes to the nearest motorway, the M5.
+Transport – Torquay lies close to the A380.
+It’s approx 30 mins to the nearest motorway, the M5.
 Trains to London take around 3 hours and 9 minutes.
-The nearest airport is Exeter Airport, approximately a 41-minute drive.
+The nearest airport is Exeter Airport, approx 40 mins drive.

 If you want to join the (bun) fight over who serves the best cream tea (Devon vs Cornwall), then head to Angels.
 Seriously, the argument ends right here.
 Just the best cream tea ever!